Multi-Robot Navigation in Social Mini-Games: Definitions, Taxonomy, and Algorithms: Representative SMG Solvers

 ORCA-MAPF (Optimal Reciprocal Collision Avoidance - Multi-Agent Path Finding) addresses the challenge of preventing collisions in multi-agent navigation, especially in decentralized settings with limited communication and sensing.
 In such environments, collision avoidance is usually reactive, based on local observations or sparse communications among agents.
 While strategies like ORCA are known for their efficiency and scalability, they often struggle in complex scenarios, such as navigating through narrow passages.
 In these cases, deadlocks are common due to the self-centered behavior of agents, preventing them from reaching their goals.
 The innovative approach of ORCA-MAPF uses locally confined multi-agent path finding (MAPF) solvers to coordinate sub-groups of agents at risk of deadlock.
-This method includes a simple and creates a grid-based MAPF instance for modern MAPF solvers.
-The grid-based representation provides a structured environment, making the problem easier to solve.
+In normal operation, each agent uses ORCA to compute collision-free velocities by solving a linear program over half-plane constraints.
+When a deadlock is detected—via an average-speed buffer dropping below a threshold—agents switch to MAPF mode: they share local states, discretize the conflict zone into a grid-based MAPF instance, and solve it using Push-and-Rotate or ECBS.
+Because all agents in range construct the same instance from shared information, they reach deterministic agreement without a central controller.
+After executing their individual MAPF plans, agents revert to ORCA.
+Fig.~17d illustrates this hybrid behavior: ORCA governs open-space navigation while the MAPF solver resolves bottleneck deadlocks.
 ORCA-MAPF significantly improves the success rate of navigation in simple or empty shared spaces, increasing the safety rate from 15\% to 99\% in some tests.
 This improvement highlights ORCA-MAPF's effectiveness in handling deadlocks and enhancing overall navigation success in decentralized multi-agent systems.
 By integrating MAPF solvers, ORCA-MAPF overcomes the limitations of existing collision avoidance techniques, offering more robust and reliable multi-agent navigation in complex, real-world environments.
 Through strategic coordination and effective deadlock management, ORCA-MAPF advances the field of multi-agent navigation, especially in decentralized and communication-limited settings.